SpicyRicecaker/multimodal-texts/public/content.md

 ### Perspective & gaze

-- Gaze body language and character thoughts
+- Gaze communicates body language and character thoughts
 - Perspective affects the empathy of the viewer: when placed higher up, the viewer feels powerful.
 Lower down, viewers look up to characters and feel powerless.
-At a level angle, we stand on middle ground with them
+At a level angle, viewers stand on middle ground with them and understand their perspective better

 # Multimodal Texts